Cost of Living in Lake Chapala, Mexico

 We asked foreigners in Lake Chapala what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Many rental properties in Lake Chapala have a refrigerator and stove as standard appliances.
 Washing machines and dryers may also be included depending on the property.
 Other common appliances in rental properties in Lake Chapala include ovens, dishwashers, and microwave ovens.
-Further amenities such as air conditioning and hot water heating may also be included in the rental," commented one expat who moved to Lake Chapala.
+Further amenities such as air conditioning and hot water heating may also be included in the rental," remarked one expat living in Lake Chapala.

 About the Author